The world has stilled.

 When our calendars and hearts are stilled, we have time to pray deeply.
 Jesus modeled this throughout his earthly ministry, often getting up while it was still dark or going off alone to pray.
 While great crowds pressed to hear him and be healed, “Jesus often withdrew to the wilderness for prayer.”
 (Luke 5:16)

-3. Remembering
+3. Remember

 When we’re still, we can remember God’s flawless record of faithfulness.
-Psalm 46:8 says “Come and see what the Lord has done.”
+Psalm 46:8 says, “Come and see what the Lord has done.”
 We remember two ways.
 First, by getting into the Word, where we’re reminded of God’s character, his miracles, his provision.
 Second, we remember what God’s done for us personally.
 God has not gotten us this far to drop us now.

 Joshua at the end of his life reminded Israel of God’s constant faithfulness leading them out of Egypt, through the Red Sea, in the wilderness and into the Promised Land.
 “Now I am about to go the way of all the earth.
 You know with all your heart and soul that not one of all the good promises the LORD your God gave you has failed.
 Every promise has been fulfilled; not one has failed.”
 Joshua 23:14